ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>TypeScript and JavaScript have continuously progressed over the last years, and some of the practices we built over the last decades have…</blockquote>

 <h3>4.
-Understanding the never Type in TypeScript - <a href="https://medium.com/@mahendrakumarr/understanding-the-never-type-in-typescript-29875fa938e4" target="_blank" rel="noopener noreferrer">link</a></h3>
+TypeScript Tutorial (Part 11)- Union Types in TypeScript - <a href="https://medium.com/@CodingAdventureWithEmma/typescript-tutorial-part-11-union-types-in-typescript-df221b9476f1" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mahendra Kumar`**
+✍️ **posted by `Coding Adventure with Emma`**

-<blockquote>I’m excited to share a fascinating concept in TypeScript that can significantly enhance your coding experience: the never type.
-Whether…</blockquote>
+<blockquote>A union type in TypeScript allows a variable to hold values of different types.
+This is particularly useful when a variable can accept…</blockquote>

 <h3>5.
 How ts-pattern can improve your code readability? - <a href="https://medium.com/@tauantcamargo/how-ts-pattern-can-improve-your-code-readability-d64996841646" target="_blank" rel="noopener noreferrer">link</a></h3>